rcherrueau/execo/doc/userguide.rst

 - Grid5000 API:

-  - list hosts, clusters, sites
+  - list hosts, clusters, sites and network equipments

-  - get the cluster of a host, the site of a cluster
+  - get the cluster of a host, the site of a cluster, the network equipments of a site, a cluster or a host

-  - get API attributes from hosts, clusters, sites
+  - get API attributes from hosts, clusters, sites, network equipments

   - all of this in a secure way: even when used from outside Grid5000, there is no need to put Grid5000 API password in clear in scripts, password can be stored in the desktop environment keyring if available.

+  - a local disk is created in $HOME/.execo/g5k_api_cache

 - planning: advanced interaction with oar scheduler: allows getting the full planning of resources on grid5000, as well as finding time slots where resources are available.

+- topology: use grid5000 Network API to generate a networkx graph of the platform, with simple graphical export.

 To use execo on grid5000, you need to install it inside grid5000, for example on a frontend. execo dependencies are installed on grid5000